University of Alabama to Profs: Don’t Tell Students About COVID-Infected Classmates

 “If the established rules for masks and physical distancing are followed in the classroom, then the risk of transmission from the positive student is minimal, and it is not necessary to inform the rest of the class they may have been in the same room as a positive classmate,” the email states.
 “For privacy reasons, the instructor should not announce to the class that a student in the class tested positive, even anonymously.”

 But students and staff say the program is anything but “robust.”
-If a student tests positive on campus, the the COVID Support Program is automatically informed and the university will reach out.
-But students who think they have been exposed, or who test positive with an off-campus provider, are directed to call a school-sponsored COVID-19 hotline that usually goes to voicemail, and can take anywhere from 24 to 48 hours for a response.
+If a student tests positive on campus, the COVID Support Program is automatically informed and the university reaches out.
+But students who test positive with an off-campus provider are directed to call a school-sponsored COVID-19 hotline that usually goes to voicemail and can take anywhere from 24 to 48 hours for a response.
 (Watts said there is also an online reporting option.)

 When they do get a response, positive or exposed students are moved to special dorms to quarantine or isolate.
 Multiple students told The Daily Beast that they had seen students leaving those dorms to get food or go out on the weekend.
 When the alarmed students called residential housing, they were informed that the isolation process works on an “honor system,” in which students alone are responsible for making sure they maintain quarantine properly.

-“There’s a pretty massive communication breakdown happening between the students quarantine and whoever is supposed to be in charge of them,” he said, adding: “It really just seems like they did not think this through.”
+“There’s a pretty massive communication breakdown happening between the students quarantine and whoever is supposed to be in charge of them,” he said.
+“It really just seems like they did not think this through.”

 Another member of the housing staff, who asked to remain anonymous for fear of losing their job, said students in quarantine had been seen congregating outside, hanging out of their windows, and screaming profanities at faculty who passed by.